Debbl/aiwan.run/content/posts/(blog)/add-pwa-and-service-worker-for-your-site/index.md

 ---
-title: 为你的网站添加 PWA 和 Service Worker
+title: Add PWA and Service Worker to Your Site
-description: 学习如何在 Next.js 项目中添加 PWA 功能和 Service Worker，包括生成 favicon、配置 manifest 文件和使用 serwist 库实现离线功能
+description: Learn how to add PWA and Service Worker to your site, including generating favicon, configuring manifest file, and using serwist library to implement offline functionality.
 date: 2025-01-14T10:24:13.000Z
 duration: 10min
 keywords: